nginx-proxy/docker-gen/README.md

 The templates used by docker-gen are written using the Go [text/template](http://golang.org/pkg/text/template/) language.
 In addition to the [built-in functions](http://golang.org/pkg/text/template/#hdr-Functions) supplied by Go, docker-gen uses [sprig](https://masterminds.github.io/sprig/) and some additional functions to make it simpler (or possible) to generate your desired output.

+For parsing several templates, split path with `;` (for example `template = "nginx.tmpl;header.tmpl"`).
+This makes possible to use go nested templates through standard `template` function.

 #### Emit Structure

 Within the templates, the object emitted by docker-gen will be a structure consisting of following Go structs: